dominoto/fe-seminar/README.md

+# Final project for Algebra's Front-end Developer course: Make a web chat app using Scaledrone API

-This was the final project for (Front-end Developer course)[https://www.algebra.hr/cjelozivotno-obrazovanje/programi/front-end-developer/] at (Algebra University College)[https://www.algebra.hr/].
+This was the final project for [Front-end Developer course](https://www.algebra.hr/cjelozivotno-obrazovanje/programi/front-end-developer/) at [Algebra University College](https://www.algebra.hr/).

 The task is to write a web chat application.
 The technologies for creating the application are arbitrary, it is only important that with the chosen technologies it is possible to realize all the conditions of the functional specification.